Workday

 Pushing the Brand

 With our brand reliant on emotive gradients, bold text, and hero treatments, we had to find elements and styles to complement that direction in highly narrative moments.
-This Workday Partners mural, and UX Timeline were some of my favorite pieces I worked on this year.
+This Workday Partners mural, and UX Timeline were two examples of how we pushed the brand for that purpose.

 Your ability to be successfully proactive while we waited as fast as we could for information was unmatched.
 Because of your hard work on the front-end we were able to quickly move on the back-end to hit our deadlines (even if it was at midnight on deadline day).
 You stepped up and became the leader I always knew you were.